 New Construction/Residential: This five-story (104 units), mixed-use, mixed-income apartment community is located in Ballston.
 The development includes 98 new affordable residential units, and is the new headquarters for the Arlington Partnership for Affordable Housing (APAH).
 Situated on the western edge of the Rosslyn-Ballston corridor, this project’s massing is designed to bridge the transition between the urban context of Ballston and the surrounding Bluemont neighborhood.

 Residential Renovation/Addition: This modern addition is a dramatic counterpoint to the existing house and transforms the living space from within.
 Using large floor-to-ceiling windows, the backyard landscape becomes part of the space for the family to enjoy.

 Owner: Chris and Daniela Sicuranza

 Architect: Jon Hensley Architects

 Contractor: AllenBuilt, Inc.

-New Construction/Commercial: This LEED Silver Certified project is bordered by commercial space to the south and established single-family homes to the north.
+New Construction/Commercial: This LEED Gold Certified project is bordered by commercial space to the south and established single-family homes to the north.
 The animated architectural character on the ground floor, streetscape and public art enhances the pedestrian experience along Wilson Boulevard.

 Owner: Schupp Companies